17 Insider tips for visiting Prague on budget (2026) by a local

 From early summer to early autumn, you can find the most free or low-cost events organised for practically every weekend, including concerts, theatre, food festivals or free open government houses during the national public Czech holidays in early July, September, October and November.

-All the free things to do in Prague are much more fun to do in the summer than they are in the winter when it’s cold and dark very early in the day.
+All my favourite free things to do in Prague are much more fun to do in the summer than they are in the winter when it’s cold and dark very early in the day.

 The other great thing is that lot of attractions can be visited from the outside for free.
 For example you can visit the Prague castle complex for free and walk around.
 The opening hours for Prague Castle are very visitor’s friendly because they are open from 6 am til 10 pm each day.

-All the large theatres such as the National Theatre, the Estates Theatre or Opera sell their tickets at different prices, depending on how close to the stage the seats are.
-The best-priced tickets are however the ‘standing tickets’, which are only about 150 – 200 CZK (depending on the type of performance and theatre).
+Some of my very favourite theatres in Prague, such as the National Theatre, the Estates Theatre or Opera sell their tickets at different prices, depending on how close to the stage the seats are.
+The best-priced tickets are however the ‘standing tickets’, which are only about 150 – 290 CZK (depending on the type of performance and theatre).

 Not only that these tickets are the cheapest, but the view is also a lot better than from the cheapest seats at the top or the back of the theatre.
 This is because the standing booths are on the side (National Theatre) and right at the back (Estates Theatre) on the first or second floor.
 The only downside, of course, is that you will be standing up, but you can usually lean onto the balcony.